A look at the Hubble speed from first principles: Introduction

+With $ \Omega_X $ we broadly indicate any contribution to $ H(z) $ not coming from matter or radiation e.g. $\Lambda$CDM with non-zero spatial curvature would give $\Omega_X\neq0$.
+The possible time dependence of any kind of dynamical dark energy or modification of gravity will be captured by $ X(z) $, with $X=1$ corresponding to the cosmological constant $\Lambda$~\cite{Wang:2018fng}.

-Eq.~(\ref{eq.Hubblelaw}) and~(\ref{eq.dimensionless_H}) underline how inferring cosmological parameters from distances is inevitably characterized by a strong correlation between $H_0$ and the cosmological model, which is more severe at higher redshift.
-That is why the so-called early time measurements of $H_0$, e.g. CMB, depend on the assumed cosmological model.
-Low redshift, late-time measurements such as SNIa, probe $H_0$ more directly (as can be seen from the $z\rightarrow 0$ limit of Eq.~(\ref{eq.Hubblelaw})); yet they crucially depend on an overall calibration of nearby distances.
-Wanting to shed light on the Hubble tension, we seek a way to constrain $H_0$ independently of any assumption on the cosmological model and without the need of calibration.
-As we show in what follows, this can be achieved with a method that relies on the so-called \emph{distance duality relation} (DDR), i.e. the fundamental relation between the two common types of cosmological distances.
+These equations show that reconstructing the evolution of cosmic distances in redshift, we can probe not only into the dynamics of the Universe, but also into its composition or, more broadly, its {\it cosmological model} $E(z)$.
+They also highlight how the inference of cosmological parameters from distances is inevitably characterized by a strong correlation between $H_0$ and the cosmological model, which is more severe at higher redshift.
+That is why the so-called early time measurements of $H_0$, e.g. CMB, are model dependent.
+Low redshift, late-time measurements such as SNIa, probe $H_0$ more directly, as can be seen from the $z\rightarrow 0$ limit of Eq.~(\ref{eq.Hubblelaw}); yet they crucially depend on an overall calibration of nearby distances.
+Wanting to shed light on the Hubble tension, we seek a way to constrain $H_0$ independently of any assumption on the cosmological model and calibration.